tobbik/lua-t/docs/T.Test.Case.rst

 ``boolean x = t.testCase( T.Test suite )  [__call]``
   Executes the test case.
 T.Test `suite` must be passed as an argument.
-  Returns true or false depending on weather the execution of the test case was successful unlessit was a *callback* `testtype` which always returns `true`.
+  Returns true or false depending on weather the execution of the test case was successful unless it was a *callback* `testtype` which always returns `true`.

 ``string s = tostring( T.Test.Case test_case )  [__toString]``